schlotg/node-aws-deploy/README.md

     sudo stop <your application name>
     cd ~/node-aws-deploy
     sudo node _start.js

+To manually launch with a different profile specified in the "commandArgumentsField"

+    sudo stop <your application name>
+    cd ~/node-aws-deploy
+    sudo node _start.js overide=debug

 To reconfigure you can always relaunch install.js from the ~/node-aws-deploy directory or if you know 'vi' you can manually edit the .app-config.json by typing: